marcdemers/py_vollib_vectorized/README.md

 ## Introduction

+Pricing millions of option contracts can be costly.
-A vectorized implementation of py_vollib, that supports both numpy array and pandas Series and DataFrames
+This work is a vectorized implementation of the py_vollib library, that supports both numpy array and pandas Series and DataFrames.

 ## Table of contens